MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/system-requirements.md

 This article describes the system requirements for deploying Azure Arc resource bridge.

-Arc resource bridge is used with other partner products, such as [Azure Stack HCI](/azure-stack/hci/manage/azure-arc-vm-management-overview), [Arc-enabled VMware vSphere](../vmware-vsphere/index.yml), and [Arc-enabled System Center Virtual Machine Manager (SCVMM)](../system-center-virtual-machine-manager/index.yml).
+Arc resource bridge is used with other partner products, such as [Azure Local](/azure/azure-local/manage/azure-arc-vm-management-overview), [Arc-enabled VMware vSphere](../vmware-vsphere/index.yml), and [Arc-enabled System Center Virtual Machine Manager (SCVMM)](../system-center-virtual-machine-manager/index.yml).
 These products may have additional requirements.

 ## Required Azure permissions